AlexToTheSun/Validator_Activity/State-Sync/README.md

-## Why State Sync?
+## Why State Sync
 For quick synchronization and saving space on the server, use [state sync](https://blog.cosmos.network/cosmos-sdk-state-sync-guide-99e4cf43be2f) snapshot.

+A detailed article article is with links to sources is [[here](https://surftest.gitbook.io/axelar-wiki/english/cosmos-sdk-state-sync)]
-## When State Sync can not be used?
+## When State Sync can not be used
 For nodes running to transfer data to sites and dapps that require information about all transactions, synchronization using Snapshot is not suitable.
 ## How to use?
 To do this, you need to make only a few things.